into-docker/unixsocket-http/README.md

 ### Exceptions

-You can set `:throw-exceptions` to `false` in the options map to prevent the HTTP client from throwing an exception.
+By default, HTTP status codes ≥ 400 will cause an exception (`clojure.lang.ExceptionInfo`) to be thrown.
+You can access the underlying response via `ex-data`.

+Note that the `:body` will not be present if you are expecting a streaming response, unless you explicitly set `:throw-entire-message?` to `true`.

+If you want to prevent the client from throwing exceptions, and you'd rather get the response no matter what, you can set `:throw-exceptions?` to `false`.

 ### TLS